Alternating Linearization for Structured Regularization Problems: Application to general structured regularization problems

-This is a box-constrained quadratic programming problem.
-It can be efficiently solved by the active-set box-constrained preconditioned conjugate gradient algorithm with spectral projected gradients, as described in \citep{Birgin-Martinez,Friedlander-Martinez}.
-The diagonal of the matrix $RD^{-1}R^T$ is a good preconditioner for this method in the applications that we dealt with.
-We summarize the most important operations of this method in the Appendix.
+In this case \eqref{Rdual} becomes a box-constrained quadratic programming problem, for which many efficient algorithms are available.
+One possibility is the active-set box-constrained preconditioned conjugate gradient algorithm with spectral projected gradients, as described in \citep{Birgin-Martinez,Friedlander-Martinez}.
 It should be stressed that its application does not require the explicit form of the matrix $RD^{-1}R^T$; only matrix-vector multiplications with $R$ and $R^T$ are employed, and they can be implemented with sparse data structures.

+An even better possibility, due to the separable form of the constraints, is coordinate-wise optimization (see, e.g., \cite[Sec.
+5.8.2]{Rusz-book}) in the dual problem \eqref{Rdual}.
+In our experiments, the dual coordinate-wise optimization method strictly outperforms the box-constrained algorithm, in terms of the solution time.

 The solution $\tilde{\mu}$ of the dual problem can be substituted into (\ref{fl-f}) to obtain the primal solution.